Axiverse Lampposts: Initial conditions

 A main feature of \cref{fig:1-2-axion-probs} is the behavior for $c_1'>\zeta_{\rm max}$.
 In this regime, the anthropic probability is independent of the value of $c_1'$: once the typical energy density associated with the first axion exceeds the upper anthropic threshold, the allowed region is dominated by initial conditions in which $\vartheta_{0,1}$ is tuned small enough to satisfy the bound.
 This behavior is visible in both the one- and two-axion cases.
 More generally, any axion with $c_i'>\zeta_{\rm max}$ contributes to $\mathcal P$ in the same way, which is precisely what makes \cref{eqn:bookkeeping-result} tractable: in that limit every axion satisfies $c_i'>\zeta_{\rm max}$, so the result becomes independent of the individual values of $c_i'$ and we recover \cref{eqn:bookkeeping-result}.

-In the opposite limit, when $c_1'\lesssim \zeta_{\rm min}$, axion $\vartheta_1$ is effectively irrelevant for satisfying the anthropic bounds.
-In particular, for a single-axion theory one finds $\mathcal P\to 1$ as $c_1'\to 0$, reflecting the fact that essentially all initial conditions lie below $\zeta_{\rm obs}$.
-However, if one additionally insists that this same axion account for the observed dark matter, then for sufficiently low $H_I$ one requires initial conditions near the top of the potential to raise $\zeta$ into the anthropically allowed window.
-This illustrates that a theory can have large anthropic probability while still requiring tuned initial conditions to reproduce the observed abundance, which may be interpreted as a limitation of the anthropic probability \cref{eqn:anthrop2}.
+In the opposite limit, when $c_1'\lesssim \zeta_{\rm min}$, axion $\vartheta_1$ is effectively irrelevant for satisfying the anthropic bounds in a multi-axion theory where other relevant axions exist.
+The single-axion case illustrates an important limiting behavior: as $c_1'\to 0$, one finds $\mathcal P\to 1$, reflecting the fact that essentially all initial conditions lie below $\zeta_{\rm obs}$.
+For this axion to be consistent with observer formation, initial conditions near the top of the potential are therefore required to raise $\zeta$ into the anthropically allowed window.
+Although such an initial condition is dynamically fine-tuned, an axion that accounts for the observed dark matter only by starting near the hilltop would, absent a mechanism that prepares it there~\cite{Co:2018mho,Huang:2020etx}, be a strong indication of anthropic selection.
+Thus, one way to interpret ${\cal P}$ is as a proxy for the degree to which anthropic selection is consistent with the observed dark matter abundance.

 Finally, the nontrivial features in the two-axion case for $5\lesssim c_1'\lesssim 100$ arise from the geometry of the integration region in \cref{eqn:prob-theta-bounds}.
-As $c_1'$ increases, the ellipsoidal shell selected by the Heaviside functions stretches along the $\vartheta_{0,1}$ direction and begins to intersect (and then protrude beyond) the unit square set by the integration bounds, leading to the bumps and transitions seen in \cref{fig:1-2-axion-probs}.
+As $c_1'$ increases, the ellipsoidal shell selected by the Heaviside functions stretches along the $\vartheta_{0,1}$ direction and begins to intersect (and then protrude beyond) the square set by the integration bounds, leading to the non-monotonicity seen in \cref{fig:1-2-axion-probs}.